turambar173/indigo-lbtda-onedata/README.md

     run_onedata scenario3.0 provider Trieste
     run_onedata scenario3.0 provider Heidelberg

-In each shell wait for the green congratulation message.
+In each shell wait for the final congratulation message.
 In particular wait Onezone is deployed before deploying the two Oneproviders.
 Each of these commands deploys a docker container, one for Onezone and two for the two providers.